5 Ways to Promote Gender Equality in the Workplace

 First, we need to define and understand what gender equality looks like.
 In a holistic view, gender equality in the workplace happens when everyone has equal rights, opportunities, responsibilities, and access in the organization.
 Specifically, this also means that:

-- Everyone feels safe to pursue the same job without fearing discrimination
+- Everyone feels safe pursuing the same job without fearing discrimination

 - People across teams work together and collaborate equally